Can M&As really succeed?

 Though mergers and acquisitions (M&As) have become more commonplace, Hay Group research reveals that many fail to deliver the market value or benefits expected.

-- striking the right balance between the tangible and intangible assets - this means taking into account organisational capital (including governance and the operating model), relational capital (including client relationships and other stakeholders), and human capital – of the companies to be merged – right from the start.
-For more guidance on this, read building effective organisations
+- striking the right balance between the tangible and intangible assets - this means taking into account organizational capital (including governance and the operating model), relational capital (including client relationships and other stakeholders), and human capital – of the companies to be merged – right from the start.
+For more guidance on this, read building effective organizations

 - Only nine per cent of business leaders think their deal fully achieved its original objectives.

 - 54 per cent of business leaders state that neglecting to audit non-financial assets increases the danger of making the wrong acquisition.

 - Companies appointing a new management team as early as the due diligence stage are more than twice as likely to reach full integration within a year.

 How can I speed up the process of integrating different organizations?
 Find out more about our research and thinking around M&As.
 Download a copy of ‘Dangerous Liaisions’, Hay Group’s report into how to maximize the value of your deal.